TARZAN'S LODGE - HERSTMONCEUX TREEHOUSE

 The back gate entrance to Tarzan's Lodge in Herstmonceux.
 The hawk is always on guard duty, like Long John Silver's pet parrot.
 Except, that this bird is not real.
 We still love being greeted by it.
 "Pieces of Eight."

-Herstmonceux Museum, Herstmonceux - Price from £100 (phone) per night.
+Herstmonceux Museum, Herstmonceux - Suggested Price from £100 (phone) per night.
+[When available]

 The Tarzan experience is available in other countries, but not yet in deepest, darkest, Sussex.
 Edgar Rice Burroughs was born in Chicago, then lived in California.
 He published "Tarzan The Ape Man" in 1912.
 We think he would have liked our Tarzan experience, where he based his story on the (fictional) English, Lord Clayton, Earl of Greystoke.